 After dinner, take part in a candle light procession through the streets of Cape Coast to the courtyard of the Cape Coast Castle for a vigil to remember our ancestors who departed the shores of Ghana through slavery.
 There will be music, dance and prayers until midnight when Emancipation is declared.
 Return to your hotel.
 Overnight in Elmina.
 (B & D)

 ‘Emancipation Day’ – attend a durbar of chiefs and people of Assin Manso to commemorate the abolishing of Chattel Slavery.
-There will also be a wreath-laying ceremony at the tombs of two enslaved ancestors from the USA and Jamaica who were re-interred in Ghana in 1998.
+There will also be a wreath-laying ceremony at the tombs of three enslaved ancestors.
+Two who were exhumed from New York’s Wall Street and re-interred on Emancipation Day in 1998 and the third in August 2019 from Barbados as part of the celebrations of the ‘Year of Return’.
 Overnight in Elmina.
 (B & D)

-Spend the day attending the natural hair expo or relaxing at your hotel or doing your last minute shopping and packing for an evening departure.
+Spend the day relaxing at your hotel or doing your last minute shopping and packing for an evening departure.
 In the evening, check out of your hotel and depart to the airport for check in.
 Depart late evening for a return trip back home.
 (B)

 ReviewsRead other people opinions

 Write Your Own review